SJSU-CS175-Fall2016/memory-game-Nightng/README.md

 # memory-game-Nightng

-This is Wilson Ng's Pokemon theme Memory game for Homework2 with the bonus points included
+This is Wilson Ng's Pokemon theme Memory game for Homework2 with the bonus points included for Android.

 1. Wilson Ng Tse
 2. wilsonng1ve@gmail.com